Explore

 Resolution

-Resolution approving the decision of the City Planning Commission on ULURP No. C 240309 MMM, an amendment to the City Map (L.U.
-No. 222).
+Resolution approving with modifications the decision of the City Planning Commission on Application No. N 260039 ZRK for an amendment of the Zoning Resolution (L.U.
+No. 13).

 Attachments